 Helge Nordtorp has more than 20 years of experience with the E&P industry managing regulatory processes as an officer at the Ministry of Petroleum and Energy, and strategy and business development projects as a management consultant.
-Previously a Director at DNB Markets, a leading Norwegian investment bank, he also has experience with M&A and capital markets transactions.
+He also has experience with M&As and capital market transactions, and was previously a Director at DNB Markets, a leading Norwegian investment bank.